TASEmulators/BizHawk/README.md

 If you download BizHawk this way, **don't mix different versions**, keep each version in its own folder.
 Run `EmuHawkMono.sh` to give Mono the library and executable paths — you can run it from anywhere, so putting it in a .desktop file is fine.
 If running the script doesn't start EmuHawk, you may need to edit it (if you use a terminal, it will say so in the output).

-Linux distros are supported if the distributor is still supporting your version, you're using Linux 4.4/4.9/4.14/4.19 LTS or 4.20, and there are no updates available in your package manager. *Please* update and reboot.
+Linux distros are supported if the distributor is still supporting your version, you're using Linux 4.4/4.9/4.14/4.19 LTS or 4.20 for x86_64/amd64, and there are no updates available in your package manager. *Please* update and reboot.

 macOS is supported from 10.11 "El Capitan" (Darwin 15.6).
 Apple doesn't seem to care about lifecycles, so we'll go with 6 months from the last security update.